 ,” Renaissance Quarterly

-“In defense of community: Morisca women in sixteenth-century Valladolid,” forthcoming in Women and Community in medieval and early modern Iberia
+“In Defense of Community: Morisca Women in Sixteenth-Century Valladolid,” in Women and Community in medieval and early modern Iberia, eds.
+Michelle Armstrong-Partida, Alexandra Guerson, and Dana Wessell Lightfoot, University of Nebraska Press, forthcoming 2020.

 of Mercedes García-Arenal & Fernando Rodriguez Mediano, Un Oriente español